Pokeweed

 Pokeweed has a long history of use as food, medicine, and dye for cloth.

 It is quite striking in the landscape with its bright red stems and stalks, white flowers and deep purple berries.
-It is rather large and will probably not do in a tidy flowerbed and is probably used best along the edge of a woodland area or as a specimen planting.
+It is rather large and will not do in a tidy flowerbed and is probably used best along the edge of a woodland area or as a specimen planting.
 The stalks are brittle and larger specimens should be staked to prevent collapse during heavy rains, and or the weight of the berries and birds.
 A large plant of mine is tied to a fence and is staked well enough to withstand the weight of a pileated woodpecker that stops by to eat berries once a week or so.

 Pokeweed will freeze to the ground each year, but will come back from the roots in the spring.
 The plant will freeze and turn brown but if there are any fruit left on it should be allowed to remain until the birds consume the remainder.
 It may not look very attractive, but during the winter the dried pokeberries are an important food source for birds.
 The dead stalks can be removed once all the berries have been consumed or as the new growth appears from the root in the spring.